Budibase/website/content/approval-apps/templates/Invoice Approval Software/index.md

 ### Simplify communications

 Our invoice workflow template is built to streamline supplier management.
 Invoice approval software eliminates the need for most common vendor queries.
-Vendors can submit invoices and receive payments, without ever having to contact your team.
+Vendors can submit simple invoices and receive payments, without ever having to contact your team.

 We’ve also added functionality for when your team needs to query an invoice submission or request additional information.
 Simply set the invoice’s status to _queried_ and provide comments for the vendor.